DeisnerMedia/DeisnerMedia/README.md

 ### IT Specialist for Application Development in Training (Year 2/3)

-🔭 I’m currently working on some projects
+🔭 I’m currently working on a Cinema-Website Project

 💻 Currently learning: